galanishubham/AndroidProject/README.md

 - Query app packages

 ## Running the Astronaut App
 Open Android Studio in your development machine and clone the project.

+**Important !!**
+***Please add your facebook app id and client id at /AstronautsApp/app/src/main/res/values/strings.xml***.
+You can generate it from [Facebook Developer Page](https://developers.facebook.com/docs/development/create-an-app/)

 ### Android Studio
 * Connect your mobile with your development machine or configure emulator in Android Studio